kinit-sk/IMGTB/README.md

 ## **Results analysis**

-> :warning: Currently it is only possible to run analysis on logs (whole benchmark results).
+> Currently it is only possible to run analysis on logs (whole benchmark results).
 Support for the analysis of the separate method/dataset results will be added.

 Results analysis will be run after each benchmark run.